getCUJO/QoOID/draft-ietf-ippm-qoo.md

 the end-to-end network path that the application uses.
 "Easy to Articulate Application Requirements" refers to the ease with which application-specific requirements can be expressed using the respective metric.
-"Composable" indicates whether the metric supports mathematical composition to enable detailed network analysis.
+"Composable" indicates whether the metric supports spatial composition as described in {{req-network}} and {{RFC6049}}: the ability to combine measurements from individual path segments to derive end-to-end properties, or to decompose end-to-end measurements to isolate per-segment contributions.

 ## Throughput

+Throughput relates to user-observable application outcomes as acceptable performance is impossible when throughput falls below an application's minimum requirement.
-Throughput is related to user-observable application outcomes because there must be enough available capacity in the network.
-Adding extra available capacity above a certain threshold will, at best, receive diminishing returns (and any returns are often due to reduced latency).
-It is not possible to assess optimal or unacceptable application performance based on throughput alone for most applications.
-Throughput can be compared to a variety of application requirements, but since there is no direct correlation between throughput and application performance, it is not possible to conclude that an application will work well even if it is known that sufficient throughput is achievable.
+Above that minimum threshold, the relationship weakens and additional capacity above a certain threshold will, at best, yield diminishing returns (and any returns are often due to reduced latency).
+While throughput can be compared to a variety of application requirements, it is not generally possible to conclude from sufficient throughput alone that an application will work well.

-Throughput cannot be composed.
+Throughput is not composable in the spatial sense as the throughput of a path A-B is governed by the bottleneck link (i.e., the minimum of the individual segment capacities).
+If, for example, B is the bottleneck, the throughput of A cannot be determined from the throughput of A-B and B as the throughput of A-B is the same as the throughput of B.

 ## Mean Latency
 Mean latency relates to user-observable application outcomes in the sense that